Natural Resource Utilization

 Fermented fertilizer made from sludge

-The Kikkoman Group pays full attention to prevent the pollution of rivers by treating wastewater generated during the production processes at purification facilities installed beside the plants before releasing it.
-The muddy sediment and floating material generated in that water purification facilities are “sludge.”
+The Kikkoman Group takes full precautions to prevent the pollution of waterways by first treating wastewater generated during production processes at water purification facilities installed next to our plants before release.
+The resultant muddy sediment and floating materials at water purification facilities are called “sludge.”

-The Noda Factory of Kikkoman Food Products Compan and Nagareyama Kikkoman Co., Ltd. use all the sludge from wastewater treatment facilities and convert it into fermented fertilizer.
-The fertilizer is offered to farmers growing sweet potatoes and strawberries.
+The Kikkoman Food Products Company’s Noda Plant and the Nagareyama Kikkoman Co., Ltd. take all (100%) sludge accumulated at our water purification facilities and convert it into fermented fertilizer.
+This fertilizer is then offered to farmers growing sweet potatoes and strawberries.

 Potatoes grown with fertilizer made from fermented sludge (Ibaraki Prefecture in 2019)